mudiagauwojeya/moodymudiaga/README.md

 ## OVERVIEW

 This website will serve as my portfolio website.
 However, rather than just the typical resume portfolio website, I will use it as a freelance fullstack developer.
-The technologies I am using are - `HTML`, `CSS`, `Sass/Scss`, `JavaScript`, `Nextjs`, and `Reactjs`.
+The technologies I am using are - `HTML`, `CSS`, `Sass/Scss`, `JavaScript`, `Nextjs`, `Reactjs` and `Nodejs`.

 <br>
 <br>